Top Professional Finance Certifications

 The CFA designation is highly sought after by finance professionals around the world.
 It consists of three levels and takes an average of about 4 years to complete all 3 levels.
-CFA is definitely one of the top finance certifications.
+It is widely regarded as one of the top finance certifications.

 The main focus of this finance certification is on portfolio management and investment analysis.
 The main exam topics include: ethical and professional standards, quantitative methods, economics, financial reporting and analysis, corporate finance, portfolio management, equity, fixed income, derivatives, and alternative investments.

-The CFA designation costs between $4,000 and $5,000 depending on whether or not you have rewrite any exams, and how early (or late) you register for your exams.
-The pass rate to obtain the full CFA certification (all 3 levels) is below 20%.
+The designation costs between $4,000 and $5,000 depending on whether or not you have rewrite any exams, and how early (or late) you register for your exams.
+The pass rate to obtain the full certification program (all 3 levels) is below 20%.

 Highly regarded and internationally recognized as one of the leading financial certifications.
 It is a requirement for many jobs in asset management and equity research.
 Completing this designation demonstrates a certain level intelligence and work ethic (it’s a good filter).